Back

 When to use it

-Use this dashboard daily or weekly to ensure collections teams stay on top of unpaid balances and maintain regular contact with members.
+Use this dashboard daily or weekly to ensure collections teams stay on top of unpaid balances and maintain regular contact with individuals.

 Why it’s Important